nursix/eden-asp/README.md

-# Eden ASP
+# Sahana Eden

-Eden ASP is a RAD (Rapid Application Development) Kit to build web based applications for Humanitarian and Emergency Management, originally derived from the Sahana Eden Humanitarian Management Platform.
+Sahana Eden is a RAD (Rapid Application Development) Kit to build web based applications for Humanitarian and Emergency Management.

-# Who is Eden ASP for?
+# Who is Sahana Eden for?

-Eden ASP is for application developers and service providers.
+Sahana Eden is for application developers and service providers.

 # What about documentation?